 A pep talk for moms that are dreaming of the perfect family portrait.

 It’s that time of year again.
 Fall portrait time.
 Your mom friends are posting their perfectly dressed, perfectly posed portraits and you might be feeling a little jealous and guilty.
-You might be jealous about how fabulous she looks, how well behaved her kids are, how she seems to have it all together… Guilty that you haven’t booked a photographer for this year (or last year… or since you got married.)
+You might be jealous about how fabulous she looks, how well behaved her kids are, how she seems to have it all together… You might feel guilty that you haven’t booked a photographer for this year (or last year… or since you got married.)

 You might be thinking “I’d love to book a photo session but…” And I want to take a minute to talk about

-your “but” your reasons for procrastinating booking a Chatham County photographer for your family portrait.
+your “but” your reasons for procrastinating booking a Mebane family portrait photographer for your family portrait.

-When you have that portrait over the mantle, somewhere you can look at it every day, it becomes a part of your happy place.
+When you can see your portrait hanging on your wall every day, it becomes a part of your happy place.
 On that day when you are knee deep in mix matched socks, the kids are fighting WWE style off the couch, and you are doubting your motherhood abilities, you’ll look up and breathe a sign of relief, knowing motherhood is tough but your family is amazing.
 That even when the kids are driving you crazy, you love them with every fiber of your being.
 You guys deserve this:

 THIS is my family.
 My oldest is nine.
 He’s reaching that age where he wants to be treated like a grown up, not a ‘big kid.’
 Hence the “I’m too cool to smile” smirk.
-My middle child is my spirited one.
+My middle child is spirited, loud, rowdy, and awesome.
 He’s shy at first but once he gets going, there’s no stopping him.
-He’s loud and rowdy and awesome.
 And there’s the sweet baby that can do no wrong… even when she’s pulling her brother’s hair.
 This is the family portrait that makes my heart sing.
 This is the family portrait that I’m proud to say represents that crazy love we share.